Renal cyst

 Numerous renal cysts are seen in the cystic kidney diseases, which include polycystic kidney disease and medullary sponge kidney.

 Classification

 Renal cysts are classified by malignant risk using the Bosniak classification system.
 The system was created by Morton Bosniak (1929–2016), a faculty member at the New York University Langone Medical Center in New York City.

 The Bosniak classification categorizes renal cysts into five groups.
+Online calculators have been developed that facilitate calculation of the Bosniak score.